Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- operator (string): "=", "+=", "-=", "*=", "/=" - these work exactly like in c++;
+- operator (context): "=", "+=", "-=", "*=", "/=" - these work exactly like in c++;
-- left (string) - id of the context.
+- left (context) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
-- right (string) - id of the context.
+- right (context) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”.

 ## in